bemays/mars_hill_docker/README.md

 - Docker has a platform similar to GitHub where people can push their apps and others can pull them.

-- Docker allows for consistent performace because all dependencies are tested before pushing.
+- Docker allows for consistent performance because all dependencies are tested before pushing.

+- Docker images can be deployed in a cloud enviroment such as Azure to host a website.

 # How does it work?